the-t-in-rtf/fluid-json-schema/docs/schemaValidationMiddleware.md

 component](validator.md) provided by this package can at least verify whether the supplied data is "valid", i.e. that it matches the rules outlined in a particular JSON Schema.

-This package provides validation middleware that can be used with either gpii-express or kettle.
+This package provides validation middleware that can be used with either fluid-express or kettle.
 These validation middleware components can be used to validate incoming requests, and to automatically reject invalid payloads with a detailed error.
 This allows your server-side components to at least assume they will only receive JSON data that is valid according to a schema.
 The validation middleware is a "gatekeeper" that doesn't need to know anything about how you intend to use the data.
 You only need to describe the "contract", i.e. what is valid, and let the "gatekeeper" filter out incoming requests that are not valid according to your JSON Schema.

-See below for usage examples for both kettle and gpii-express.
+See below for usage examples for both kettle and fluid-express.

 ## Displaying validation messages onscreen